xbeat/Machine-Learning/README.md

 Numba is a just-in-time compiler for Python that can significantly speed up numerical and scientific Python code.
 It works by translating Python functions to optimized machine code at runtime using the industry-standard LLVM compiler library.

+## Hierarchical Clustering in Python

+Introduction to Hierarchical Clustering

+Hierarchical clustering is an unsupervised machine learning technique used to group similar data points into clusters.
+Unlike other clustering methods, it creates a hierarchy of clusters, allowing for a more detailed understanding of data structure at different levels of granularity.
+This method is particularly useful when the number of clusters is unknown or when you want to explore the data at multiple scales.

 ## Artificial Neurons for Modeling Local Joint Distributions in Python

 Introduction to Artificial Neurons and Local Joint Distributions